 With so many countries involved, such a wide range of assets covered and a very broad spectrum of owners and asset controllers to report on, even those already reporting under FATCA will see a step change in their compliance tasks.

-All customers (including controllers of certain entities resident overseas) will have to be informed about the new reporting requirements for participating countries, and be asked to provide identifying information.
+All customers (including controllers of certain entities resident overseas) have to be informed about the new reporting requirements for participating countries, and be asked to provide identifying information.
 An area of concern may be establishing the country or countries in which a taxpayer is tax resident.
 In many cases the taxpayer should be able to self-certify.
 However, in certain cases the situation may be complex.

 Our interactive map shows which jurisdictions began to exchange data at which time, and which jurisdictions are yet to set a date.
 You can also find more information on the latest CRS developments on the OECD’s Automatic Exchange Portal.

 Read our guide to Tax Transparency for more information, or contact our specialist UK tax dispute resolution team for more information on global transparency and how it may affect you and your clients.